graemeniedermayer/stableScripts/README.md

 Uses opencv contour finding function to find largest contours in the image.

 ## rembg
-Can do clothing segmentation and/or background removal.
+Can do clothing segmentation and/or background removal https://github.com/danielgatis/rembg